celo-org/celo-monorepo/packages/docs/celo-gold-holder-guide/cloud-hsm.md

 az ad sp create-for-rbac -n <your-application-name> --skip-assignment
 ```

-The account will be created and will output the account's credentials
+The account will be created and will output the account's credentials.

 ```bash
 {